w0006887/modules/0283/mdModule.md

 As a result, disjunction can be used instead of addition, $k_{i+1}=c(x_i,y_i) \vee c(q_i,k_i)=(x_i \wedge y_i) \vee (q_i \wedge k_i)$.

 This concludes that binary subtraction can also be implemented using transistors!

+# Optimized adder and subtractor

+In order to save enough time for other topics, this module does not discuss the optimization and actual circuit design of adders and subtractors.
+The equations in this module naturally leads to carry-ripple and borrwo-ripple adders and subtractors.
+While these circuits are simple and they work, they are also inefficient.
+The more efficient ones utilize carry lookahead and borrow lookahead, respectively.
+The boolean algebra and actual circuit structure are complex and out of the scope of this module.